 Our Growing Practices:

 All our farms have set high standards for their production and while none are currently certified, all the produce included in the CSA is grown following sustainable and organic precepts.
-Among our sustainable practices, we all avoid use of conventional, chemical pesticides, fungicides or herbicides, biosolids (from sewage sludge), or bioengineering (GMO).
+Among our sustainable practices, we all avoid use of chemical pesticides, fungicides or herbicides, biosolids (from sewage sludge), or bioengineering (GMO).
 Instead, we favor practices such as crop rotation, companion planting, cover crops and natural fertilizers to control pests and weeds and promote healthy plant growth.

 Meats and eggs are produced from free-range pastured animals who are never given antibiotics or growth hormones.
 Free-range animals are allowed free access to the outdoors during their production cycle.
 Chickens are supplemented when necessary with non-GMO feed.